borntofrappe/game-development/Games/Mazes/README.md

   - add the neighbor to the stack

-  - resume the random walk
+- continue until the stack is empty

-_Please note_: the demo includes the `Timer` utility to show the different steps and through the `highlight` variable.
-For the purposes of the algorithm, it is however unnecessary.